 Alcohol is a legal, controlled substance that diminishes anxiety and inhibitions while eliciting various physical and mental effects, such as blurred vision and loss of coordination.
 Its use constitutes the most common form of substance abuse in the U.S.

-While most people can drink without falling into alcoholism, once a person cannot regulate their drinking, they are probably experiencing an alcohol use disorder (AUD).
+While most people can drink without falling into alcoholism consequences, once a person cannot regulate their drinking, they are probably experiencing an alcohol use disorder (AUD).
 Drinking too much alcohol can cause significant health problems, chronic diseases, and even death.
 Over 14 million people in the United States suffer from alcohol use disorder.

 Several federal, state and local laws govern how people consume, produce, and sell alcohol to address these possible consequences of alcohol use.
 They also regulate how people deal with alcohol-related issues.